 Show Off Your Successes

-Your clients and prospects want to know exactly how successful your firm is when it comes to completing projects and staying ahead of your competition.
+Another one of our favorite social media tips for manufacturers is letting your clients and prospects know exactly how successful your firm is when it comes to completing projects and staying ahead of your competition.
 In a way, social media was designed around the idea of showing off a bit, and it’s a great medium to demonstrate your full capabilities.
 Here are a few ideas to get your humble brag motors turning: